Generic Name: Atomoxetine (AT oh mox e teen)

 - To lower the chance of feeling dizzy or passing out, rise slowly if you have been sitting or lying down.
 Be careful going up and down stairs.

-- You may have some heart tests before starting atomoxetine.
-Talk with your doctor.
+- You may need to have some heart tests before starting atomoxetine.
+If you have questions, talk with your doctor.

 - If you are taking atomoxetine and have high blood pressure, talk with your doctor before using OTC products that may raise blood pressure.
 These include cough or cold drugs, diet pills, stimulants, ibuprofen or like products, and some natural products or aids.